 - Reduce heat to as low as possible, then add in the remaining coconut milk.
 Give it a taste test and add salt/sugar as needed.

 - Turn off heat.
 Add in thinly sliced kaffir lime leaves, scallions, and coriander leaves.
-Serve hot with steamed white rice.
+Serve laksa hot with all the accompaniments.